epfl-ada/ada-2024-project-5pack/data_story/index.md

 - Uses hubs strategically rather than exclusively
 - Minimizes backtracking through confident forward progression

 So while we're not playing entirely wrong, we could be playing much better.
-The key to improved performance lies not in following any single strategy, but in combining these approaches intelligently based on the specific navigation challenge at hand.
+The key to improved the performance of someone's game lies not in following any single strategy, but in combining these approaches in an intelligent manner based on the specific navigation challenge presented.